UGANDA ANIMALS: ANIMALS IN UGANDA | WILD ANIMALS OF UGANDA

-The common eland (Taurotragus oryx) is the largest and heaviest antelopes in Africa, but also the slowest antelope.
+The common eland (Taurotragus oryx) is the largest and heaviest antelope in Africa, but also the slowest antelope.
 Although it can only run about 40 km an hour, it can incredibly jump 10 feet from a standing start.

 When walking, tendon or joints in the eland’s foreleg produce a sharp clicking sound, the cause of which has not been widely investigated.

-The Uganda Kob (Kobus kob thomasi) is a National Antelope of Uganda, as it appears on the coat of arms of Uganda, along with a grey crowned crane, representing the abundant wildlife present in the country.
+The Uganda Kob (Kobus kob Thomasi) is a National Antelope of Uganda, as it appears on the coat of arms of Uganda, along with a grey crowned crane, representing the abundant wildlife present in the country.

-This kob is a medium-sized antelope with a medium brown coat, medium length horns and large ears.
+This Kob is a medium-sized antelope with a medium brown coat, medium-length horns, and large ears.
 Only males have horns.
 You can see the Uganda Kob in Queen Elizabeth National Park.